Sou7ai1/IntroAI/10-reuters_classification/task.md

 4. We showed that the accuracy and loss behave differently for the training and validation sets.
 Why is that?
 What does it tell you about the number of epochs?
 Try to use a different number of epochs.
 [2 points]
 5. Combining the previous parts, describe a model of a network that performed the best.
 [2 points]

+Upload only your report in PDF format to recodex.
+You will get 1 temporary point upon submission one syntactically correct PDF and proper points will be assigned later.
+No source code is required for the evaluation so do not try to submit your source codes by recodex, email, pigeon post, etc.

 ### Presentation of your results

 Important part of the report is to represent your results in a meaningful way.
 The suggested way is to use the function from task 1. and report the accuracy of the network on testing data as a function of the parameter you changed (number of layers, number of neurons, etc.).
 You can plot this function as a graph or show the numbers in a table.
 Remember to discuss the trend and try to provide a reasoning for what you observed.